 It also looks great with its brushed aluminium finish, as well as having a window on the top to show off what’s inside.
 There is however no fan filters included with the case.

 As standard now, it will also take your normal sized PSU.
 You’ll also be able to use a larger GPU than that of the V1 with the maximum length supported being 290mm.
 This means that you should be able to fit an Nvidia GeForce GTX 1070 without issue.
 It is advisable that you check the specific length of the card of your choice though as this can vary between manufacturers.
 The warranty is only 2 years.
 However given the excellent quality of Corsair products, there should be no reason to ever use this.
-Whilst it does cost a bit more than the other two cases reviewed here, it really does offer excellent value for money and is avaible from Amazon.
+Whilst it does cost a bit more than the other two cases reviewed here, it really does offer excellent value for money.

 Phanteks Enthoo Evolv

 Lastly, we have the Enthoo Evolv from Phanteks.
 Out of the three cases we’ve discussed here, this is easily the largest.
 It is able to support (like the other two mentioned above) a full sized PSU.
 However, it can also support the longest graphics cards with the maximum supported length being 300mm.
 Likewise, when it comes to the maximum supported height for a CPU cooler, this clocks in at 200mm.

 This is great since you’ll be able to show off your components with pride thanks to side panel that is approximately 85% windowed.
 Moreover, unlike the Corsair and Thermaltake variants, the Evolv comes equipped with fan filters in it.
 This isn’t necessarily a deal breaker.
 However, given that it can be a pain to clean out dusty PCs, it’s good to know that dust inside it will be minimised thanks to these filters.